Answering “Tell Me About Yourself” in a College Interview (With Examples)

 32% |

 UT Austin’s out-of-state acceptance rate for 2025 hovers around 10%.
-Of the 23,015 first-year students who applied, only 2,332 were accepted.
+As of 2025, UT Austin's first-year class is made up of only 10.2% out-of-state students.

 The majority of UT Austin’s admitted students are Texas residents.
 The intense out-of-state acceptance rate is a direct result of a variety of Texas laws that prioritize in-state applicants over out-of-state or international ones.